isomerpages/govtech-gobusiness/_FAQ/1e-employees.md

 Employers can write in to the Ministry of Manpower with reasons for the redeployment and seek permission to do so.

 #### **9. Is company-based training for essential firms allowed?**
 If the company is carrying out essential services and needs to conduct selected face-to-face Continuing Education and Training (CET) for job placement needs or for severely affected economic sectors, the training will be allowed to operate until informed otherwise.
-The company will need to submit details of their plans to operate by 13 April.
+The company should submit details of their plans to operate as soon as possible.

 For non-essential firms, training should be conducted online or in e-learning format.